 - ‘Select’: Number of responses that suggested positive feedback about the product were listed in this.

 - ‘Reject’: Number of responses that suggested that the user rejects the product was listed in this category.

 - ‘Detest’: Number of responses that suggested that user disliked the product to a greater extent than just rejection, were included in this category.

 A total of 207 responses were received at the time of preparation of this article.
 Here is the result of the analysis performed using the above referred categories.

 As evident here, rave from Medidata and Inform were the two products preferred by the majority of respondents.
 Roughly half of the responses indicated a favorable view of Medidata.
 While more than 30% of responses favored Inform.

 There were some negative responses as well, which was expected.
 But, it’s interesting to note that Rave and Inform had negligible numbers of negative responses.

 Oracle RDC was the only product that had more negative responses than the positive ones.

 Results of another survey on EDC systems other than Rave

-Independent of above referred survey, another survey was also performed by a different user to find recommendations on products other than rave.
-Since Rave stood out as an undisputed winner among the respondents in earlier survey, findings of the second survey becomes important to assess the second choice for an eCRF system.
+Independent of the above-referred survey, another survey was also performed by a different user to find recommendations on products other than a rave.
+Since Rave stood out as an undisputed winner among the respondents in the earlier survey, findings of the second survey become important to assess the second choice for an eCRF system.